 - Accreditation – New Jersey State Board of Nursing and Council on Occupation Education

-Cumberland County College is one of the renowned schools offering LPN programs in New Jersey.
+Rowan College of South Jersey is one of the renowned schools offering LPN programs in New Jersey.
 The college has invested in modern technology to help students stay ahead and develop into well-rounded personalities.
-The CCC’s practical nursing program is a 1- year course that consists of 34 credits: program credits (24 credits) and general education program (10 credits).
+Their practical nursing program is a 1- year course that consists of 34 credits: program credits (24 credits) and general education program (10 credits).
 During the training, you’ll receive knowledge on a range of nursing care aspects, including surgical operations, health and nutrition, human anatomy, pharmacology, and psychology, among others.
 The theoretical knowledge is taught in classrooms, while for practical experience, the college has arranged clinical sessions in a variety of healthcare settings, including hospitals, nursing homes, and private clinics.

 Salem Community College